oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

     The **Configuration File Preview** dialog box is displayed showing you a preview of the configuration file.

-7. Copy the configuration file contents to a temporary local text file.
+7. Copy the contents of the Configuration File Preview to a temporary local text file.
 Be sure to include `[DEFAULT]`.
 It should look similar to this:

     ```text
     <copy>[DEFAULT]